-Some of the resources the Career Counseling department will share with students will include various articles found on the CollegeBoard.org Explore Careers page.
-As our program continues to expand, more resources and opportunities will be highlighted on this website and in our College Counseling Google Site, as well as on grade level Google Classrooms.
+On the other hand, each student is offered three assessments not to determine a path but to initiate a conversation about students’ possible strengths and their future choices.
+These assessments are Learning Styles, Multiple Intelligences, and Personality Types.
+Some of the other resources the Career Counseling department will share with students will include various articles found on the likes of CollegeBoard.org Explore Careers page.
+As our program continues to expand, more resources and opportunities will be highlighted.

-Many of our parents are professionals working in various dynamic fields; we were fortunate to have several join us for the MEF IS Spring Careers Day 2019.
+Many of our parents are professionals working in various dynamic fields; we were fortunate to have several join us for the MEF IS Careers Day in previous years.
 Our students were inspired by all they learned in these parent-run seminars.
-If you’re a MEF IS parent with a great profession or life lesson to share, please contact Ms. Kristi Wheeldon or Ms. Monica Dogru, so they can be sure to include you in the next Careers Day event.
+If you’re a MEF IS parent with a great profession or life lesson to share, please contact Mr. Onur Unver, so he can be sure to include you in the next Careers Day event.